Welcome back to our continuing look at laser hair removal in Salem.

 You Can Change Your Mind (Somewhat)

-At the Dermatology Clinic, we believe in open and honest communication with our patients.
+At Valley View Dermatology, we believe in open and honest communication with our patients.
 If you start treatment and find that laser hair removal isn’t for you, it’s perfectly fine to stop.

 Depending on which areas are being treated and how many treatments you’ve received, it may be possible for at least some hair to regrow in certain areas.